FalkorDB/ufc/README.md

 * Where and when an event was held
 * Details and statistics of a fight
 * Who won a fight
-* How long was a fight
+* How long a fight lasted
 * Fighter's reach

 # Querying the AI agent
-Once the data is loaded either into a Knowledge Graph or into a Vector DB users can start asking the AI agent questions, for example:
+Once the data is loaded either into a Knowledge Graph or into a Vector DB, users can start asking the AI agent questions.
+For example:

 ```
 Which fighter holds the fastest win?